Policy Number: AS-2007-2014

 5.2 Compliance

-Assessment of student progress shall be the professional responsibility of the individual course teacher.
-Assessment practices will be regularly reviewed at the institutional, school, program and course levels as part of Mohawk College's ongoing quality assurance and improvement processes.
+Assessment practices will be regularly reviewed at the institutional, school, program, and course levels as part of Mohawk College’s ongoing quality assurance and improvement processes.
+These quality assurance and improvement processes include, but are not limited to, Curriculum Committee Meetings and Comprehensive Program Review.

 6. Rules